 document templates are contained below.

-Brief overview of the external evaluation component that is required for Cohort 11 and optional for previous Cohorts.
-This presentation covers topics related to creating a logic model, the difference between an evaluation and a monitoring, who can be an external evaluator, and what is required of your chosen Evaluator.
+Below is a brief overview of the External Evaluation process that is required for all 21st CCLC Cohorts.
+This presentation covers topics related to creating a logic model; the difference between an evaluation and a monitoring; who can be an external evaluator; and what is required of your chosen Evaluator.
 It is the Grantee’s responsibility to interview and vet their choice of External Evaluator.

 These guidelines provide in-depth information regarding the external evaluation process.
 Including: thorough explanation of the logic model purpose and construction, qualifications of the external evaluator, compensation, timelines, and deliverables.
 Please note, the dates indicated on the timeline are subject to change.